Fortanix Data Security Manager with Microsoft SQL Server TDE Integration - Backup & Restore

 This article describes the step-by-step procedure to backup and restore the Microsoft SQL server Transparent Data Encryption (TDE) enabled database, which is protected by Fortanix-Data-Security-Manager (DSM).

-When the transparent data encryption is enabled in the database, the database backup files are encrypted as well.
-The following error appears on the screen when the user tries to restore a TDE enabled database backup to a different server:
+When TDE is enabled on a database, its backup files are also encrypted.
+The following error appears on the screen when the user tries to restore a TDE-enabled database backup on a different server:

 ERROR_DIALOG_BOX.png